ha-energymanager/energy-manager-integration/README.md

 # Energy Manager Integration
 ### https://energymanager.com.au
-## This is a work in progress, as at 2/09/25 it will not work.
+## This is a work in progress and is undergoing testing.
+Use at your own risk.
 The following are instructions on how to integrate Energy Manager with an existing Home Assistant.

 > [!CAUTION]